 Annual Community Dialogue on Early Education and Care: This annual event brings together federal, local, and state administrators with providers, policymakers, educators, and many others seeking to improve the quality and effectiveness of early childhood education.

 Diversity and Inclusion: Wheelock promotes and supports diversity and inclusion among its faculty, staff, and students.

 Innovation Agenda: Wheelock continuously invests in new technology, but our goal is to make innovation part of the very fabric of the College.

-Mattahunt Community Center Partnership: This partnership between Wheelock, the City of Boston, and the Mattapan neighborhood is a model for sustainable collaboration and civic engagement.
+Mattahunt Community Center Partnership: The six-year partnership (2010-2016) between Wheelock, the City of Boston, and the Mattapan neighborhood was a model for sustainable collaboration and civic engagement.

 Sustainability: Wheelock's commitment to sustainability includes "green" buildings and a focus on campus-wide recycling.